ISKRA

 The release concert for Liberté, Égalité, Humanité in the Bucky Dome in Stockholm on May 22nd 2012 became Sune Spångberg’s last.
 Having struggled with MS for many years, his last appearance on stage became a very warm farewell to all his admirers.
 Sune was 82 when he left the planet a couple of weeks after, on June 21st.

-A few years back a book about ISKRA was published by Bo Ejeby Förlag
+A book about ISKRA is published by Bo Ejeby Förlag: